COILS-Tech/static-webpage-task-2/Readme.md

 TASK 3
-Deploy this App in a Web App
+Deploy this App in a Web App (Individual Task)

 - Setup a Web App using ARM template and deploy the above web page inside it and ensure that the Web Page is available.
+- Modify the index.html file located in `/html/index.html` with your details: Name, username and email on your own named branch and deploy that to your web app.